msztolcman/subst/index.md

 subst
 =====

-`subst` is simple utility to replace one string into another in given list of files.
+`subst` is simple utility to replace one string (or expression) into another in given list of files.

+If you like this tool, just [say thanks](https://saythanks.io/to/msztolcman).

 Current stable version
 ----------------------